MD Helicopters to deliver Cayuse Warrior helicopters to Nigerian Army

 The Nigerian Army has awarded Arizona-based MD Helicopters a contract to supply Cayuse Warrior Plus scout/attack helicopters.

-The aircraft is expected to boost counter-terrorism and insurgency missions across the African country.
+The aircraft are expected to bolster counter-terrorism and insurgency missions across the African country.

 The Arizona-based MD Helicopters, an American aerospace manufacturer was just about to file for bankruptcy and sell the company when Nigeria saved the day with a contract for 36 Cayuse Warrior light attack helicopters.